grimmelm/ctech404/ctech402/module_5/M5_Codio_PROJECT/exercise_specs.md

 For this the purposes of this exercise, we will only consider A, E, I, O and U as vowels.

 Keep in mind that the string may be input as an uppercase or lowercase string.
-Use string methods to properly convert your string to uppercase or lowercase to correctly find all vowels in the entered string.
+Use string methods to properly convert the user's string to uppercase or lowercase to correctly find all vowels in the string.

 Sample Output: <br>
 Enter a string: [User inputs string <code>broccoli</code>]